Visit Svalbard; What To Do As Svalbard Tourist

 How much money should you bring?

-It’s pricey!
+Let me be blunt, designing your Svalbard Itinerary is pricey!
 Half-day trips start at $100+.
 A normal lunch will be $15/$20.
 Hotels start at $100 with shared bathrooms.
 Getting here is cheap, but once there it’s pricey.
 Booking an expedition (my trip costs around $2k) means you pay in advance and don’t pay anything when you’re here.
 I prefer it like that.

 What clothes should you bring?